 In his prime, 95% of a man’s testosterone is formed in the testes in response to signals from the brain.
 But as he ages, these signals to ‘make more testosterone’ weaken and hormone levels start to downsize.
 Excessive stress, weight gain, and lack of exercise can lower testosterone even further, impacting stamina, drive and the virility we associate with the male of the species.

 How do I know if I need hormone replacement?

 A review of symptoms with your doctor, along with hormone testing, will determine whether or not you are eligible for testosterone therapy.

-Testosterone therapy is the use of regularly scheduled testosterone injections to increase the body’s own testosterone levels.
+Testosterone injection therapy is the use of regularly scheduled injections to increase the body’s own testosterone levels.
 The frequency of injections varies from weekly to monthly depending on your needs, and brief injection visits are scheduled with our Medical Assistant.
 You will have appointments with your doctor after the 6th injection, at 6 months and 12 months to discuss lab results and any needed changes to your treatment, and any time you feel you would like to discuss your treatment with your doctor.
 We also offer BioTE Pellet Therapy as an another option instead of injections, read more about pellet therapy here.

 How do I know if I’m on the right dose?